 One of the best candidates to be replaced by activity in Slack is the daily status meeting.

-On my own team at Slack, we use the command /remind every weekday at 9:45am Hey @editorial-team What’s on today?
-This sends a push notification out to our user group, and every member responds within a few minutes saying what they’re doing from wherever they are in the world, then everyone goes back to work.
-It gives us visibility into each other’s work, and our manager can scan the channel quickly, asking questions when necessary.
+On my team at Slack, we use the command /remind every weekday at 9:45am Hey @editorial-team What’s on today?
+This sends a push notification out to our user group, and every member responds within a few minutes saying what they’re doing from wherever they are in the world—and then everyone goes back to work.
+It gives us visibility into one another’s work, and our manager can scan the responses, asking questions when necessary.

-The best part of conducting any meeting in Slack is when time is up, you’ll have an entire written record of the session that can be reviewed by others and pasted or organized into any other documents.
+The best part of conducting any meeting in Slack is that when time is up, you’ll have an entire written record of the session that can be reviewed by others and pasted or organized into any other documents.

-The next time you review your schedule, ask yourself about all those meetings already listed in your own calendar: Is this meeting necessary? and if so, Would it be better held in Slack? or Could this instead be summarized after reading our team’s channel?
+The next time you review your schedule, ask yourself about all those meetings already listed on your own calendar: Is this meeting necessary? and if so, Would it be better held in Slack? or Could this instead be summarized after reading our team’s channel?